npotts24/Hair-Product-Recommendations/README.md

 The website is not meant to be a place where users can perform transactions, it's more so meant to create recommendations, for example, producing a list of products that a customer might want to use based on the data they entered.

-Features Successfully Implemented:
+Features Implemented:
-- Product List
-- Notifications
+- SignUp/Login
-- Reviews
+-

 Features Not Implemented: